aspose-cells/Aspose.Cells-Doc-md/english/androidjava/getting-started/aspose-cells-for-android-via-java-supported-platforms/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 Aspose.Cells for Android via Java is written entirely in Java, depends only on the standard Java libraries, and can be used in any Java application on any platform supported by Java.
 Aspose.Cells for Android via Java is provided as a ZIP download and contains the following:

-- Aspose.Cells for Android via Java jar library.
+- Aspose.Cells for Android via Java JAR library.
 - Example projects.
 - Aspose.Cells Documentation in HTML format.